MohamedKhaled1151/MohamedKhaled1151/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=MohamedKhaled1151&label=Profile%20views&color=0e75b6&style=flat" alt="MohamedKhaled1151" /> </p>

-> ❝ The best way to predict the future is to invent it ❞
+> ❝ The only way to become a great developer is to build, break, and build again — stay curious and never stop coding. ❞
-> — *Alan Kay*

 I am a passionate **software engineering student** with a strong focus on **Flutter app development** and **clean, maintainable code**.
 I work mainly with **Dart**, **Flutter**, and I also have solid experience in **C++**, **Python**, and **SQL**.